pingidentity/terraform-provider-pingfederate/docs/resources/sp_idp_connection.md

 <a id="nestedatt--credentials--inbound_back_channel_auth"></a>
 ### Nested Schema for `credentials.inbound_back_channel_auth`

-Required:

-- `type` (String) The back channel authentication type.
-Options are `INBOUND`, `OUTBOUND`.

 Optional:

 - `certs` (Attributes List) The certificates used for signature verification and XML encryption. (see [below for nested schema](#nestedatt--credentials--inbound_back_channel_auth--certs))
 - `digital_signature` (Boolean) If incoming or outgoing messages must be signed.
 - `http_basic_credentials` (Attributes) Username and password credentials. (see [below for nested schema](#nestedatt--credentials--inbound_back_channel_auth--http_basic_credentials))
 - `require_ssl` (Boolean) Incoming HTTP transmissions must use a secure channel.
-- `verification_issuer_dn` (String) If a verification Subject DN is provided, you can optionally restrict the issuer to a specific trusted CA by specifying its DN in this field.
+- `verification_issuer_dn` (String) If `verification_subject_dn` is provided, you can optionally restrict the issuer to a specific trusted CA by specifying its DN in this field.
 - `verification_subject_dn` (String) If this property is set, the verification trust model is Anchored.
 The verification certificate must be signed by a trusted CA and included in the incoming message, and the subject DN of the expected certificate is specified in this property.
-If this property is not set, then a primary verification certificate must be specified in the certs array.
+If this property is not set, then a primary verification certificate must be specified in the `certs` array.

 <a id="nestedatt--credentials--inbound_back_channel_auth--certs"></a>
 ### Nested Schema for `credentials.inbound_back_channel_auth.certs`